Introduction to Welding Processes

 Gas Tungsten Arc IV

 Continued hands-on study of gas tungsten arc welding with extensive welding of ferrous/non-ferrous metals and pipe and tube.
-Basic welding positions common to the pipe and tube industry; 1G, 2G, 5G, 6G are used.
-Restriction weldments similar to that found when welding boiler tube water-walls are employed.
+Basic welding positions common to the pipe and tube industry; 2G, 5G, 6G will be used.
+Restriction weldments similar to those found when welding boiler tube water-walls are employed.
 2 Credits (0 Lecture - 6 Lab) Prerequisite(s): WEL123 and WEL129.
 Corequisite(s): WEL213.
 Spring Only.

 Shielded Metal Arc III

 Study of various joint designs for the various positions with different types of electrodes.
 Advanced shielded metal arc techniques for welding plate to AWS standards along with various techniques used in industry.
-Theory of cast iron welding is introduced.
-(Formerly WEL241) 2 Credits (1 Lecture - 3 Lab) Prerequisite(s): WEL114 and WEL116.
-Corequisite(s): WEL233 or WEL234.
+2 Credits (1 Lecture - 3 Lab) Prerequisite(s): WEL114 and WEL116.
+Corequisite(s): WEL234.
 Fall Only.

 Shielded Metal Arc IV/Pipe Welding

 Study of structural and pipe welding techniques using various types of electrodes using shielded metal arc welding.
-Specifications of the ASME, API are used and the AWS numbering systems are covered.
-Concepts covered include air carbon arc gouging and the safety measures required.
-2 Credits (1 Lecture - 3 Lab) Corequisite(s): WEL230 and WEL234 and WEL239.
+Specifications of the ASME, ASTM, and API are used and the AWS numbering systems are covered.
+2 Credits (1 Lecture - 3 Lab) Prerequisite(s): WEL230 and WEL234.
+Corequisite(s): WEL239.
 Spring Only.

 Shielded Metal Arc V

-Introduction to the standard practice of joining plate using the open root and backing bars.
+Introduction to the standard practice of joining plate using the open root and backing bars techniques.
 The E-6010 and E-7018 electrodes are used.
-All position welding of plate of various joint design including variation of bevels along with cast iron welding in the flat position are covered.
-(Formerly WEL245) 2 Credits (0 Lecture - 6 Lab) Prerequisite(s): WEL114 and WEL116.
+All position welding of plate of various joint designs, including variation of bevels, is also covered.
+2 Credits (0 Lecture - 6 Lab) Prerequisite(s): WEL114 and WEL116.
 Corequisite(s): WEL230.
 Fall Only.

 Shielded Metal Arc VI Pipe Welding